 Lisa grew up in Boston, MA and with her husband Allan, raised two grown daughters.
 Lisa enjoy life in the mountains of Montana, traveling, and serving as mentors to the MSU chapter of Engineers Without Borders.

 Katharine (Katie) Seipel is a Senior Environmental Scientist responsible for project oversight, data analysis, and reporting activities for a variety of Enviromin projects.
-Entering her 7th year with Enviromin, Katie has more than 13 years of experience in laboratory research and consulting in environmental microbiology and chemistry.
-She is HAZWOPER-certified and has extensive field experience studying soil hydraulic properties and groundwater monitoring associated with subsurface bioremediation work.
+In her 9th year with Enviromin, Katie has more than 15 years of experience in laboratory research and consulting in environmental microbiology and chemistry.
+She is MSHA and HAZWOPER-certified and has extensive field experience studying soil hydraulic properties and groundwater monitoring associated with subsurface bioremediation work.
 Her service areas include microbial management and consulting, environmental due diligence, and remedial design.
 Katie develops custom tailings geochemistry studies and is proficient at programming the the open-source software program R. In addition to her mining service areas, Katie brings a strong background in chlorinated solvent and petroleum contamination sites and the general knowledge to provide support to a variety of environmental management projects to the Enviromin team, and Katie has also worked in an international setting, and has contributed significantly to numerous documents of varying size, complexity and application, as well as acting as conference support staff and document preparer for internationally significant publications.
 She has been a resident of Bozeman, MT since 2000, and has also lived and worked in Zurich, Switzerland, adding strong German language skills to the Enviromin Team.
 In her free time, she enjoys spending time with her family, skiing, biking, and rock climbing.